18F/handbook/_pages/how-we-work/guides/fas-speaker-guide.md

 ## Accepting invitations

-You have been invited to speak at an upcoming industry event or agency conference.
-Great!
-Now what?
-The first thing to do when you get an invitation to speak is to decide whether or not to accept the invitation.
-Talk with your supervisor.
-Challenge yourselves to come up with good reasons to speak rather than having no good reasons not to speak.
-It is always okay to decline speaking invitations.
-GSA gets tons of them!
+The first step when you get an invitation to speak is to decide whether or not to accept the invitation.
+Talk with your supervisor and challenge yourself to come up with good reasons to speak rather than having no good reasons not to speak.
+It is always okay to politely decline speaking invitations.

-Here is the basic checklist of considerations:
+Ask yourself the following questions when considering an invitation:

 - Am I available on the date and time requested?
 - Am I the subject matter expert?